openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 At edX, the heart of our mission is to provide global access to higher-level learning with only a computer and the Internet.
 We have designed a platform that enables course creators to reach thousands of learners, some of whom will lack the typical backgrounds and resources of resident students taking traditional courses on college campuses.
-We hope that these guidelines prove useful to you as you work with your institution’s disability support services and information technology resources to comply with applicable accessibility laws.
+We hope that these guidelines prove useful to you as you work with your institution's disability support services and information technology resources to comply with applicable accessibility laws.
 As we are all on this learning venture together, we encourage you to share your thoughts with us at accessibility@edx.org.